 The guidance in Table 2.6 should help to define instructional learning outcomes within study modules.
-It is intended to be indicative of the range and type of knowledge needed to achieve the learning outcomes in weather systems and services, rather than being exhaustive or limiting.
+It is intended to be indicative of the range and type of knowledge needed to achieve the learning outcomes in climate science and services, rather than being exhaustive or limiting.

-&lt;sup>20 For further information on training to help maintain a QMS, see Guide to the Implementation of Quality Management Systems for National Meteorological and Hydrological Services and Other Relevant Service Providers (WMO-No. 1100).
+7 For further information on training to help maintain a QMS, see Guide to the Implementation of Quality Management Systems for National Meteorological and Hydrological Services and Other Relevant Service Providers (WMO-No. 1100).

-Table 2.7.
+Table 2.6.
 Suggested instructional outcomes in climate science and services